stellar/soroban-example-dapp/README.md

 1. `soroban-cli v0.8.0`.
 See https://soroban.stellar.org/docs/getting-started/setup#install-the-soroban-cli
 2. `docker` (both Standalone and Futurenet backends require it).
 3. `Node.js v17`
-4. `Freighter wallet v2.9.1`.
-Download it from https://github.com/stellar/freighter/releases/tag/2.9.1 and Enable "Experimental Mode" in the settings (gear icon).
+4. `Freighter wallet v5.0.2`.
+Download it from the Chrome or Firefox extension store and Enable "Experimental Mode" in the settings (gear icon).
 5. Build the `soroban-preview` docker image:

        make build-docker